Jaguar-dart/jaguar_serializer/README.md

 ## Use Serializer

-A Serializer will convert an instance of object to a Map<String, dynamic>, that can be used to apply conversion to JSON, YAML ...
+A Serializer will convert an instance of `Object` to a `Map<String, dynamic>`, that can be used to apply conversion to JSON, YAML ...

 You can directly use the generated Serializer and apply the conversion.
 ```dart